FAQ

 Data which was created with the Zaghawa Beria font will not be automatically converted to Unicode by switching fonts.
 The data must be converted to Unicode using a data conversion routine.
 See “Text conversion” in Resources for information on converting your data.

-There is a minimally tested TECKit mapping file available for converting data from the custom encoded Zaghawa Beria font to the provisional Unicode codepoints:
+There is a minimally tested TECKit mapping file available for converting data from the custom encoded Zaghawa Beria font to the Unicode 17.0 codepoints: